The Bad Plus (album)

-The Bad Plus (also known as Motel) is the eponymous first album released by The Bad Plus.
+The Bad Plus (also known as Motel) is the first album released by The Bad Plus.

 Background

 It contains covers of ABBA's "Knowing Me, Knowing You," Rodgers and Hart's 1934 classic "Blue Moon," and Nirvana's "Smells Like Teen Spirit."
 It was recorded on December 28, 2000, and released in 2001 on the Fresh Sound New Talent label.